noname72/AgenticPoker/docs/llm_agent.md

 - Hand evaluation and drawing decisions
 - Historical perception tracking
 - Persistent memory with vector storage
+- Opponent modeling and analysis
+- Statistical tracking of player behavior
+- Adaptive response to opponent patterns

 ### Memory System
 The agent uses a vector-based memory store to: